Here is the problem stated very simply — some pictures have poor distributions of brightness values.

 There are, of course, trade-offs.
 Notice how the contrast stretching in the sky has brought out some blocky artifacts caused by the camera's JPEG encoding of the original image.
 Those artifacts are in the original, but they are not visible in that rather murky image.

-At far left is the histogram of the original image again, to its right is the histogram of the enhanced image.
+The first image here is the histogram of the original image again, the second is the histogram of the enhanced image.

 The resulting histogram is not flat, but it is much more evenly distributed than the original.